Francis Laforgue

-Francis Laforgue, (born on 13 April 1958 in Prades), is a French former rugby league player, 1,87 m tall and 87 kg heavy.
+Francis Laforgue (born on 13 April 1958 in Prades) is a French former rugby league player, 1,87 m tall and 87 kg heavy.
 His twin brother is Guy Laforgue.
 Like him, he made his first steps at the rugby school of XIII Catalan.

-Centre or five-eights,he rapidly acceded to the first-grade team while he was a junior player. première alors qu'il n'est encore que junior.
+Centre or five-eights, he rapidly acceded to the first-grade team while he was a junior player.
 A player with an imposing build for a centre, he is also a fast, technic and excellent defender.
 He practically made his entire career at XIII Catalan between 1978 and 1989 and ended his rugby career in his hometown, Prades (JOP XV).
 Outside the field, he works as financial counselor.